Can you breastfeed after taking the morning after pill?

 The first thing you need to know is that there are two types of emergency hormonal contraception.

-One is ulipristal acetate, the main ingredient of the most effective morning after pill ellaOne*.
+One is ulipristal acetate, the main ingredient of the morning after pill ellaOne*.
 The other levonorgestrel, a common hormone found in birth control pills.

 “Levonorgestrel is ok to take while breastfeeding,” says Sim, “although small amounts of the hormones in the pill may pass into your breast milk, it’s not thought to be harmful to your baby.” says Sim.